(con't from Part XVII)

 At the outset, it helps to settle in the mind some basic premises and stick with them as work proceeds; in the case of this Fugue, these premises were as follows:

-The theme will be 6 bars long in 4/4 (common) time; the opening statement will begin very boldly on the 3rd degree of the scale and will be answered, according to common practice, on the 7th degree [See blog, Getting Started With Writing, Part XX].
+The theme will be 6 bars long in 4/4 (common) time; the opening statement will begin very boldly on the 3rd scale degree and will be answered, according to common practice, on the 7th degree [See blog, Getting Started With Writing, Part XX].

-Many theorists teach that fugue subjects DO NOT start on scale degree 3 because the answer would have to begin on 7 (leading tone), a 5th higher than 3, and that is impossible because tonic harmony prevails as the answer begins, dovetailed as it is with the end of the subject; those who teach this probably have not tried to write such a fugue themselves, or they would have something more to say about it.
+Theory states that fugue subjects WILL NOT start on scale degree 3 because the answer appearing in the dominant would have to begin a 5th higher, on 7 (the leading tone), which is impossible because tonic harmony prevails as the answer begins, dovetailed as it is with the tail of the subject.

-While their initial premise is correct, it does not take into consideration subjects which have a tail (last few notes) which point strongly to the dominant; in such as case, as we have here (and in the Op.
-27 Fugue in the same key), dominant harmony prevails at the conclusion of the subject, and thus the answer beginning on scale degree 7 creates nothing objectionable provided the answer is tonal and brings about a return to the home key for the 3rd entry.
+Those who actually have tried to write a fugue this way will have something more to say about it -- which is this: the premise is good, but it does not take into consideration subjects which have a tail, or perhaps just a final note, which points strongly to the dominant key; in such as case dominant harmony prevails at the conclusion of the subject, and thus the answer beginning on scale degree 7 creates nothing objectionable provided the answer is tonal and brings about a return to the home key for the 3rd entry.

 Experience teaches that in real life it isn't always like the books say it will be.